 Morgan Hill, California

-Through a process involving a community needs assessment, convening of a resource asset network, and a gap and opportunity analysis, developed Elevate Morgan Hill.
-The strategy aims to connect Spanish-speaking and lower-income community members to jobs and housing resources and to increase their sense of belonging to the community.
+Through a process involving a community needs assessment, convening of a resource asset network, and a gap and opportunity analysis, the City of Morgan Hill, CA developed Elevate!
+Morgan Hill -- a strategy that aims to connect Spanish-speaking and lower-income community members to jobs and housing resources and to increase their sense of belonging to the community.

 San Juan County, Utah